 How to make tummy time with the baby.

-9. Not combing hair after bathing your baby
+11. Not combing hair after bathing your baby

-However, I tried coconut oil, olive oil, and whatnot.
-The only thing that helped was oil massage and then wash hair with a mild shampoo and gently comb the scalp while it is still wet.
+In search of remedies, I have tried coconut oil, olive oil, and whatnot.
+The only thing that helped was oil massage and then washing hair with a mild shampoo and gently combing the scalp while the hair is still wet.
 It will remove all that dead skin gradually within a couple of weeks.
-The purpose is to scrape off that dead skin but, you should not be doing it with your nails.
-Using this Safety 1st comb should help.
-It is soft and works like a charm.

 Learn how to get rid of cradle cap fast with this easy remedy.